SamWammy/REBU-Driving-Service-/README.md

 Drivers: Register as a driver, accept ride requests, and start earning.

 Admins: Manage the platform through the admin panel.

 ---
-## Acknowledgments 🙏
-Inspired by Uber and other ride-sharing platforms.

-Thanks to the open-source community for providing amazing tools and libraries.

----